Skip to content

 Now you know that the firmware file you downloaded is an exact match to the file that Coinkite intended you receive and that it is safe to install on your new COLDCARD.

-Using a microSD card (up to 32 GB capacity, FAT32 or FAT12 format) and a USB adaptor, insert them into your desktop.
-Once recognized, just drag and drop the firmware .dfu file onto the microSD card.
-Then safely eject the microSD card.
+Using a MicroSD card (up to 32 GB capacity, FAT32 or FAT12 format) and a USB adaptor, insert them into your desktop.
+Once recognized, just drag and drop the firmware .dfu file onto the MicroSD card.
+Then safely eject the MicroSD card.

-Turn the COLDCARD over and insert the microSD card into the slot until it clicks in place.
+Turn the COLDCARD over and insert the MicroSD card into the slot until it clicks in place.

 You should still be in the Advanced menu, then scroll down to Upgrade Firmware > From MicroSD then select the firmware file.
 This will take a moment to automatically load, verify and upgrade.